CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Backup-and-Restore-NetQ.md

 {{</tab>}}
 {{<tab "NVLink-only" >}}

-1. Run the installation command on your master node and include the file that you created in the previous step.
-Specify the passwords for the read-write user and the read-only user in the `rw-password` and `ro-password` fields, respectively.
-This command upgrades your NetQ deployment to 5.1.0:
+1. Run the installation command on your master node and specify the following within the command itself:

+- The tarball of the latest NetQ release.
+This command upgrades NetQ to the release specified in the command.
+- The passwords for the read-write user (`rw-password`) and the read-only user (`ro-password`)
+- The `/home/nvidia/nvl-cluster-config.json` backup file

 ```
 nvidia@<hostname>:~$ netq install nvl bundle /mnt/installables/NetQ-5.1.0.tgz kong-rw-password <rw-password> kong-ro-password <ro-password> /home/nvidia/nvl-cluster-config.json